 How to Pair Virtual Apple TV Remotes

 Step 1.
-Open the Control Center to find the Apple TV Remote feature: You can swipe down from the top-right corner of the screen or swipe up from the bottom edge of the screen.
-If the Apple TV Remote button doesn’t appear, add this feature from Settings > Control Center to tap the green + button next to Apple TV Remote.
+You can swipe down from the top-right corner of the screen or swipe up from the bottom edge of the screen.
+If the Apple TV Remote button doesn't appear, add this feature from Settings > Control Center to tap the green + button next to Apple TV Remote.

 Step 3.
 After the pairing process, you can use this feature on your iOS mobile device to control Apple TV.

-Attention: If you find you can’t use this feature, please check:
+Attention: If you find you can't use this Apple TV remote feature, please check:

 Download Universal TV Remote